Browsing through Airbnb to collect info can be a bit overwhelming.

 - Expand your new selection and remove the extraction command.

-- Now, use the PLUS(+) command to add a click command.
+- Now, click on the PLUS(+) sign and to add a click command.

 - A pop-up will appear asking if this a “Next” button.
 Click No and select “Continue executing the Current Template”.